Francis-Ngo/ModProject1/README.md

 ## Approach

-Describe the approach you took when developing the game.
-Mention if you followed any specific tutorials or techniques for game development in vanilla JavaScript.
+Could not use any game engines.
+Googled and filtered through videos and techniques for game development in vanilla JavaScript.
+Had to use canvas api.

 ## Installation Instructions